 The application should, in principle, include the elements listed in the relevant conformity assessment as referred to in Annexes IX to XI to the MDR.
-However, it needs to be taken into account that a full review of the application prior to the conclusion of the written agreement is not required and that there may be a certain time span between the deadline for the application (May 2024) and the actual conformity assessment activities to be performed by manufacturers and notified bodies.
+However, it needs to be taken into account that a full review of the application prior to the conclusion of the written agreement is not required and that the time span between the deadline for the application (May 2024) and the actual conformity assessment activities to be performed by manufacturers and notified bodies can be very long (until 2028 at the latest).
 Therefore, the documentation that the notified body does not need for the conclusion of the written agreement with the manufacturer and that is likely to be updated by the manufacturer before the actual conformity assessment does not need to be submitted with the application.

 That means that the application does not need to include, for example, the technical documentation for each device covered by the application and which is subject to technical documentation review.
 However, the application must clearly identify the manufacturer and the devices covered by the application for example by including the list of devices intended to be transferred to the MDR10 and, where applicable, the device(s) intended to substitute a 'legacy device'.
 The information submitted11 with the application needs to allow the notified body to verify the qualification of the products as devices, their respective classification and the chosen conformity assessment procedure.
+When lodging the application, the manufacturer should provide a timeline for possible submission of the individual technical documentation and any other relevant information.
+Notified body and manufacturer should agree on a plan for submission of the relevant technical documentation or other information needed for the conformity assessment activities in due time.